Moods and Emotions: What’s The Difference?

 If this happens, the emotion may have the same flavour as the mood.
 In this way, our emotions are susceptible to the mood we are in, and this also make us more likely to interpret our environment in particular ways and distort our thinking.
 When we are in a bad mood, it is much easier to misinterpret things in the light of this bad mood.

-Understanding what are moods and what are emotions – and their differences – takes time and practice.
+Understanding what are moods and emotions – and their differences – takes time and practice.
 When you do, you can sometimes see that the anger and frustration you are feeling isn’t caused by the people around you but by a mood you have been feeling before you walked in the door and that they shouldn't be blamed.
 I've written before on what you can do when you're in a bad mood.

 Let me know what you think in the comments.
 If you thought this was interesting, I have a written a similar post called Thinking About The Past.